labordynamicsinstitute/ldilab-manual/95-50-setup-bash.md

 (setup-bash)=
 # Setting up your Bash environment

-The following setup applies to any computer you may be using to run Bash commands.
+The following setup applies to any computer you may be using to run Bash commands (except for CodeOcean).

 ```{note}
 On Windows, this will be "Git bash".
 On Linux, you are usually using `bash`, but check with your sysadmin if you are unsure.
 On MacOS, newer versions have changed the default shell to `zsh`, which should work mostly the same.
 It is possible to use the `bash` shell there as well.